Lab-Brat/labbrat.net/content/blog/hugo_nginx.md

 Cloudflare proxy is encrypting traffic between client and the proxy, but traffic between proxy and the server is still unencrypted.

-We can starte by creating Origin Sertificate - a TLS certificate signed by Cloudflare to authenticate your server.
+We can start by creating Origin Certificate - a TLS certificate signed by Cloudflare to authenticate your server.
 Steps: `<zone_name>` -> `SSL/TLS` -> `Origin Server` -> `Create Certificate`
 After following default steps Cloudflare will generate the certificate and a private key.